 Here is a link to the French Placement test hosted on WebCape 2.0.
 After clicking the link, you will be prompted to create a user account and then login with your credentials.
 Upon logging in, you will have access to the French placement exam.

 The instructional video is available for more guidance.

-Students who have received a score of 4 or 5 on the Advanced Placement (AP) exam in French Language or French Literature will be automatically awarded credit for one course toward graduation and one course towards the minor or major, which will appear on transcripts as FREN 300.
+Students who have received a score of 4 or 5 on the Advanced Placement (AP) exam in French Language or French Literature, a score of 6 or 7 on the French (advanced) exam of the IB, a score of 626-800 on the French SAT II Exam, or who have completed the baccalaureate (bac) in a French lycée will be automatically awarded credit for one course toward graduation and toward the minor or major, which will appear on transcripts as FREN 300.
 Whether they plan to major in French or not, they should enroll in one of the gateway courses for the French major (French 301, 309, or 321) before proceeding to more advanced courses.

-To determine the appropriate gateway course for you, take the Oberlin Placement Test or contact Professor of French Mathew Senior.
+To determine the appropriate gateway course for you, take the Oberlin Placement Test or contact Professor Matthew Senior.

 It is the department’s policy to advance students as fast as achievement warrants.
 Students who have taken the SAT II Exam in French should enroll in courses according to their score:

 - (550-625) enroll in French 203 or 205, 206

 - (626-800) enroll in French 301, 309, or 321

 Students with previous study of French who have not taken the AP or SAT II exam should take the Oberlin French Placement Test.